runningcode/fladle/README.md

 # Fladle

-The Gradle Plugin for Firebase Test Lab and Flank
+Easily scale your Android Instrumentation tests on Firebase Test Lab with Flank.

 ### Documentation is at [runningcode.github.io/fladle](https://runningcode.github.io/fladle)